ayush113/12B8T-Multilevel-Line-Encoding/README.md

 no DC components, and it performs better than existing methods of encoding like, 4B3T and 8B6T in terms of speed of transmission, bandwidth and signal rate.

+What we plan to do: To implement the 8B6T and 12B8T encoding schemes and to compare signal rates, DC components and bandwidth used for transmission for these two schemes.

 <h2>Objectives:</h2>
 1. Implement 12B8T Multilevel Line Coding Scheme.
 2. Comparison with other existing methods.